ghosteater1311/RISC-V_Bitmap_Image_Display/README.md

 - Basic knowledge about Assembly language.
 - Ability to understand Algorithms for solving problems.
 - Depth knowledge about General Computer Architecture and RISC-V Architecture & Instructions Set.
-- The program only execute the image with the maximum resolution 512x512 and 24-bit depth color.
+- The program only execute the bitmap image with the format (.bmp or first 2 Hex Value BM), maximum resolution 512x512 and 24-bit depth color.

 For more information about Assembly language and RISC-V instructions set: [Document][doc]

 ### Installation Guide